 day.
 When you see smoke, you infer that there is fire.
 This vast world of countless

 forms is a Linga of the Omnipotent Lord.
 The Shiva Linga is a symbol of Lord Shiva.

 When you look at the Linga, your mind is at once elevated and you begin to think

 of the Lord.

-Lord Siva is really formless.
+Lord Shiva is really formless.
 He has no form of his own and yet all forms are His

 forms.
-All forms are pervaded by Lord Siva.
+All forms are pervaded by Lord Shiva.
 Every form is the form or Linga of Lord

 There is a mysterious power or indescribable Sakti in the Linga, to induce concentration